Skip to content

 Forecast in detail

-Tonight: Mostly cloudy with increasing humidity and an isolated shower possible, until a better chance of showers after 4 a.m. or so.
+Tonight: Mostly cloudy with increasing humidity and an isolated shower or rumble possible, until a better chance of a few showers or a storm after 4 a.m. or so.
 Lows only dip into the upper 60s to near 70.
 Confidence: Medium-High

-Tomorrow (Wednesday): Back to hotter highs in the mid-80s to near 90 and high humidity (dew points rising to the low 70s).
-Showers are likely during the morning until about 11 a.m.
+Tomorrow (Wednesday): Mostly cloudy but a touch warmer today with highs in the mid- to upper 80s and high humidity (dew points rising to the low 70s).
+Showers are possible during the morning until about 11 a.m.
 Then we could see scattered showers and thunderstorms during the afternoon into evening, especially between 2 and 7 p.m. (check back for timing adjustments).
-Some needed downpours are possible, but those look quite hit or miss.
+Some storms could be strong – needed downpours are possible, but those look quite hit or miss.
 Winds are from the southwest at 10 to 15 mph.
 Confidence: Medium

 Tomorrow night: Mostly cloudy and muggy with still a chance of scattered showers or a thunderstorm into the evening, but most of the night should be dry with lows in the muggy 70s.
 Confidence: Medium